GedMullen/2016-2017/android.md

 ```
 ls bin
 ```
 <br>6.
-Only signed app can be installed in an Android device.
+Only a signed app can be installed in an Android device.
 You can sign an apk with your own keystore.
 ```
 keytool -genkey -v -keystore mykey.keystore -alias mykeyname -keyalg RSA -keysize 2048 -validity 365
 ```